swill/apachecon2016/slides/presentation.md

 ## ACS Management Duties

-- Management interface for both Web and API.
+- Management entry point for both Web and API.
 - Orchestrates all the host compute resources.
-- Orchestrates the Public and Guest networks.
+- Orchestrates the Guest and Public networks.
 - Orchestrates VM storage (Root and Data).
 - Our Case: MySQL database for ACS.
 - Our Case: NFS mounts for storage.